No ‘specific agenda,’ but Trump, Putin have lots to discuss

-WASHINGTON (AP) — President Donald Trump’s first face-to-face meeting with Russian President Vladimir Putin this week will be brimming with global intrigue, but the White House says there’s “no specific agenda.”
+WASHINGTON (AP) — President Donald Trump’s first face-to-face meeting with Russian President Vladimir Putin on Friday will be brimming with global intrigue, but the White House says there’s “no specific agenda.”
 So in the absence of a set list of topics, what are two of the world’s most famously unpredictable leaders to discuss?

 Trump, who prefers to have neatly packaged achievements to pair with high-profile meetings, may be looking for some concessions from Russia to show he’s delivering progress and helping restore a productive relationship between the two powers.
 Putin would almost surely want something in return, and there’s a long list of “irritants” between the two countries that they could potentially resolve.